-NOVA: Poisoned Water is available to stream for free until June 28.
+NOVA: Poisoned Water is available to stream.

 The water crisis in Flint, Michigan has the elements of a parable about contemporary America: a declining industrial city, governmental neglect of Middle America, high unemployment and poverty, a lack of opportunity for people of color, aging infrastructure, the failure of environmental regulation, a blind focus on the bottom line over all else, and a loss of trust in public institutions.

 But there’s another angle to the tale that’s easy to forget.
 “This is a story that’s driven by science – the science of water, the treatment of water, exposure to lead – all of these are science elements that help us to understand what happened in Flint,” says Llewellyn Smith, the filmmaker of NOVA: Poisoned Water, which investigates the water crisis on a technical level.
 “But you can’t talk about the science without beginning to get into politics and government agencies, their responsibility, and what happens when they don’t do what the public entrusts them to do.”